ham-radio-72/green-phys.github.io/content/User Guide/Getting Started/_index.md

   - `--nk`  number of reciprocal space points in each direction
   - `--basis`  Gaussian basis set, it can be specified as a single basis for every atom in the unit cell or for each atom individually

-By default it will generate `input.h5` file, that contains parameters and initial mean-field solution of the system, `df_int` and `df_hf_int` directories contain Coloumb integrals of the system.
+By default the script will  `init_data_df.py' will generate the file `input.h5`.
+This file contains all necessary parameters and an initial mean-field solution of the system.
+In addition, the script will generate the `df_int` and `df_hf_int` directories which contain the Coloumb and one-body integrals of the system.

 ### Solving the self-consistent approximation